 4. Poo-Poo Point

-The hike up to Poo-Poo Point is a moderately difficult hike with awesome views of Lake Sammamish and the town of Issaquah.
+The popular trail up to Poo-Poo Point is a moderately difficult 7.2-mile (11.6 km) hike that rewards you with awesome views of Lake Sammamish, the town of Issaquah, and Lake Washington.
 You’ll go up through a forested trail on Tiger Mountain.
-This can be really muddy after it rains, which is often, so come prepared!
+Expect muddy trails after any heavy rain, which is often, so come prepared!

 You’ll be climbing most of the way up Tiger Mountain, and it gets pretty steep at times.
 This is classic Pacific Northwest scenery here – moss-covered trees both old and new, views of the snow-capped Cascade Mountains in the distance.